-An employee who retires within four months of separating from University employment and elects monthly retirement income will have any unused sick leave converted to UCRP service credit under the terms and conditions of the UC

-Retirement Plan.
-Unused sick leave is not converted to service credit in a lump sum cashout of retirement benefits.
+An employee who retires within four months of separating from University employment and elects monthly retirement income will have any accrued but unused sick leave converted to UCRP service credit under the terms and conditions of the UC Retirement Plan.
+Accrued but unused Unused sick leave is not converted to service credit in a lump sum cashout of retirement benefits.